 Existing helpful behavior can be strengthened & new ones can be adapted

 Take out the same list again.
 Are you able to identify behaviors that you want to completely eliminate.
 Items that you don’t think is necessary in the list anymore?

 Research says that existing behaviors can be strengthened.
 This principle is helpful when you want to improve your routine.
 If you notice carefully, we all perform daily behaviors that are helpful (e.g. a quick shower after a long day at work, quality time with a partner, avoiding sugar into your black coffee).
 It’s necessary to identify and make them more frequent.
 It takes less effort to repeat our existing habits compared to replacing them with new ones.
 Ask yourself “What’s helping me in this situation?
 What are some of the rare things I do that bring me calm?, how often do I like taking a walk with my dog?”

 Secondly, unwanted old behaviors can be replaced by adding adaptive new behaviors.
 As replacement is much more effective than suppressing old behaviors.
-E.g. Avoiding coffee by replacing it with healthier beverages.
+E.g. Avoiding or quitting coffee by replacing it with healthier beverages.
 Reducing screen time before bed with a gratitude journal.
 Cut off those behaviors from the list, but add new behaviors.

 More From LWOS Life